simonharris/agent_toolbelt/README.md

 # Agent Toolbelt Framework

-A minimal Python framework for registering, managing, and invoking tool functions for LLM (Large Language Model) interactions.
+A minimal Python framework for registering, managing, and invoking tool functions for LLM (Large Language Model) interactions and agentic AI.

 ## Features
 - Singleton tool registry for dynamic function registration and lookup